cberkane/react-sandbox/README.md

 # My React Sandbox

+## Description
+This project is exposes the main features and concepts of The React Library
+- First part is dedicated to components, props, state etc
+- Second part is dedicated to hooks

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.